gregberge/bobun/README.md

 # Bobun Binding [![Build Status](https://travis-ci.org/neoziro/bobun-binding.png?branch=master)](https://travis-ci.org/neoziro/bobun-binding)

-Bobun Binding is binding library for Backbone, it use `set`, `get`, `on` methods and `change:*` events to bind two object.
+Bobun Binding is a binding library for Backbone, it uses `set`, `get`, `on` methods and `change:*` events to bind two objects.
 It support one-way and two-way bindings.

 ## Installing